 If they didn't already, Jordan Brand has certainly got the NBA's next generation covered after adding the league's leading scorer in Beal and a budding star in LeVert to a roster that features a trio that will be dominating the league for the next 10 seasons and beyond.

 They weren't done, adding 23-year-old Bam Adebayo to the roster in late February.
 Adebayo, who already has an All-Star appearance under his belt, is the face of the now and the future of a Miami Heat franchise that expects nothing short of championship-level play.

 It doesn't stop in the NBA, either, as Phoenix Mercury guard Kia Nurse and Las Vegas Aces perennial Sixth Woman of the Year candidate Dearica Hamby join a WNBA roster that also features future Hall of Famer Maya Moore, among others.

-There are several Jordan Brand athletes that stand to represent in the 2021 NBA All-Star Game.
+There were several Jordan Brand athletes that represented in the 2021 NBA All-Star Game.
 It's fitting, as the league's All-Star uniforms have featured the Jumpman logo in each of the last three All-Star games since Nike became the league's official outfitter.